dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 {: .callout .tip}
-**Tip:** The `Mock::VerifyAndClearExpectations()` function returns a `bool` to
+**Tip:** The `Mock::VerifyAndClearExpectations()` function returns m_a `bool` to
 indicate whether the verification was successful (`true` for yes), so you can
-wrap that function call inside a `ASSERT_TRUE()` if there is no point going
+wrap that function call inside m_a `ASSERT_TRUE()` if there is no point going
 further when the verification has failed.

-Do not set new expectations after verifying and clearing a mock after its use.
+Do not set new expectations after verifying and clearing m_a mock after its use.
 Setting expectations after code that exercises the mock has undefined behavior.
 See [Using Mocks in Tests](gmock_for_dummies.md#using-mocks-in-tests) for more
 information.

 ### Using Checkpoints {#UsingCheckPoints}

-Sometimes you might want to test a mock object's behavior in phases whose sizes
+Sometimes you might want to test m_a mock object's behavior in phases whose sizes
 are each manageable, or you might want to set more detailed expectations about
 which API calls invoke which mock functions.

-A technique you can use is to put the expectations in a sequence and insert
+A technique you can use is to put the expectations in m_a sequence and insert
-calls to a dummy "checkpoint" function at specific places.
+calls to m_a dummy "checkpoint" function at specific places.
 Then you can verify
 that the mock function calls do happen at the right time.
 For example, if you
 are exercising the code: